isomerpages/cris-precise/news-and-events/editorial-features/_posts/2023-06-21-post-Innovation and Regulation: Keeping the Balance in Precision Medicine.md

 * * *

-1Trusted Research/Real world-data Utilisation and Sharing Tech (TRUST) is a national platform that enables anonymised health-related research and real-world data to be brought together, accessed and used in an expeditious and secure manner.
+1 Trusted Research/Real world-data Utilisation and Sharing Tech (TRUST) is a national platform that enables anonymised health-related research and real-world data to be brought together, accessed and used in an expeditious and secure manner.
 The platform supports health data analytics and innovation between public institutions, and between the public and private sectors to improve health outcomes.
 TRUST is co-developed by the Ministry of Health, the Smart Nation and Digital Government Office, the Government Technology Agency and Synapxe (previously Integrated Health Information Systems).